-- N/A indicates that the data in question was not available.
+- N/A indicates that the data in question were not available.
 Please see assumption number 4 below for one caveat to this.

-- If it can not be definitively determined if there were any reported liabilities assumed, the assumption is made that there were either zero liabilities assumed or that there were insignificant liabilities assumed such that they would not make a material difference in the calculation of an MVIC.
+- If it cannot be definitively determined if there was any reported debt assumed, the assumption is made that there was either zero debt assumed or that there was insignificant debt assumed such that it would not make a material difference in the calculation of an MVIC price.

-Q: Are the transactions that are submitted by business intermediaries to Pratt's Stats reviewed by BVR staff?
+Q: Are the transactions that are submitted by business intermediaries and M&A advisors to Pratt's Stats reviewed by BVR staff?
 If so, what is the screening process for submitted transactions?

 A: Yes, every transaction that is submitted to BVR for inclusion within Pratt's Stats is reviewed carefully by BVR financial analysts.
 Each transaction is thoroughly reviewed for required inclusion and exclusion criteria and is formatted for consistency (please see the FAQ question,

 "What, if any, inclusion criteria and exclusion criteria does Pratt's Stats use in its data collection process?" for more information about the Pratt's Stats inclusion criteria and exclusion criteria).
-If necessary, for the deals submitted by an intermediary, BVR personnel contact the submitting business intermediary with any follow up questions.
+If necessary, BVR personnel will contact the submitting business intermediary with any follow up questions.
 When any necessary questions have been answered and all of the inclusion criteria have been met, the transaction is then ready for inclusion within Pratt's Stats.
 Unless the intermediary specified they want their personal information to remain confidential, each submitted transaction will contain the business intermediary's name and firm name, along with a link to contact the business intermediary.